DAmatheson/DAmatheson.github.io/README.md

 DAmatheson.github.io
 =============

-Website created for INFO1570
+Website created initially for INFO1570

-Also used for PROG1800 Assignment 3 - jQuery Accordion Menus
+Further used for PROG1800 Assignment 3 - jQuery Accordion Menus and personal jQuery Mobile testing.

-And jQuery Mobile testing
+Both a portfolio website and testing grounds for experimenting with new web related technology.